Questions about Child Dyslexia Assessments

 may be recommendations for extra time, use of laptops and so on for

-examination boards and will be accepted as evidence of any learning
+examinations.
+Our reports will be able to be used by the schools and public examination boards and will be accepted as evidence of any learning

 difficulties.
 We will also be able to advise on revision and other